-Credit earned by members of a combined reporting group may be assigned to an affiliated corporation that is an eligible member of the same combined reporting group.
+corporations - Credit earned by members of a combined reporting group may be assigned to an affiliated corporation that is an eligible member of the same combined reporting group.
 A credit assigned may only be claimed by the affiliated corporation against its tax liability.
-For more information, get form FTB 3544, Election to Assign Credit Within Combined Reporting Group, or form FTB 3544A, List of Assigned Credit Received and/or Claimed by Assignee, or go to ftb.ca.gov and search for credit assignment.
+For more information, get form FTB 3544, Assignment of Credit, or go to ftb.ca.gov and search for credit assignment.

-H Carryover
+Carryover

-If the available credit exceeds the current year tax liability, the unused credit may be carried over to succeeding years.
+If the available credit exceeds the current vear tax liability, the unused credit may be carried over to succeeding years.
 The maximum carryover period is 15 years.
 Apply the carryover to the earliest taxable year possible.

-In no event can you carry the credit back to apply against a prior year's tax.
+In no event can you carry the credit back to apply against a prior vear's tax.